Authentication

 - StudentAuth.php

-If you open the file, you will see the following empty methods:
+If you open this file, you will find the following boilerplate methods:

 public function Login($username, $password)